Zigor: From infinitely small to monumental

-It was in 1996, after meeting the art dealer Paul Haim, that Zigor began working with bronze, fascinated by the play of light on this material.
+In 1996, after meeting the art dealer Paul Haim, Zigor decided to begin working in bronze.
+He is cited as being fascinated with the particular play of light on the material.

 "In some sculptures, light penetrates never to emerge.
 It stays inside as if absorbed by the dark hole of eternity.
 However, light penetrates other sculptures and, without traversing them, reappears transformed.
 And in some, light gushes out of the other side like water from a mountain."